Inspection Reports for

 Findings

-The facility failed to ensure meals were served to residents within the scheduled meal service times, with observations and resident reports indicating meals were served up to one and one-half hours late.
-Staff acknowledged the delays and inability to consistently serve meals on time.
+The facility failed to ensure meals were served to residents at the scheduled meal times, with observations and resident reports indicating meals were served up to one and one-half hours late.

 Deficiencies (1)